In New Jersey, landlords can only deduct for actual damages beyond normal wear and tear.

-They cannot keep your deposit for routine cleaning or minor aging of the property.
+They cannot keep your deposit for routine cleaning or normal aging of the property.

 Legal source: NJ security deposit statute explained